Different than the corn that Jimmy cracked

 My memory of that first West Lanes bowling alley Reuben is vivid enough that I always expect it like that.
 Heavy, dry, dark rye, with generic Swiss cheese, the Russian dressing, and cut into three with the frill picks.
 Sadly, you rarely see the dark rye any more.
 I can’t think of anything else that dark rye would go with anyway.
 We used to see the marble rye once in a while, but, well, honestly, if it isn’t for a Reuben, MEH.

 These days, and since I left Omaha for warmer pastures, I usually see thousand island dressing on Reubens.
 It’s okay, what with pickles and whatever else in it.
 But there’s no horseradish in Thousand Island.
-Russian dressing.
-Back then it was mayonnaise, ketchup, and horseradish.
+Back then, Russian dressing was mayonnaise, ketchup, and horseradish.
 Lots of cultures dig horseradish, including Slavs especially.
 Nowadays, we say that the horseradish “complements the overall flavor profile.”

 Cabbage.
 FERMENTED Cabbage.